-- More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living - Lower energy levels can point to infection or deterioration in the clients medical condition
+- Is the individual more dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living - Lower energy levels can point to infection or deterioration in the individual's medical condition

-Not all clients can tell you they are in pain.
-You may need to observe for nonverbal clues.

-Pain is often a symptom of something not being right e.g. pressure damage, bowel problems, angina.

-Think about where the pain is - is it specific to one area or general aches and pains

-Does the pain respond to pain relief

-Use of a pain scale to assess
+- Not all individuals can tell you they are in pain.
+You may need to observe for nonverbal clues. - Pain is often a symptom of something not being right e.g. pressure damage, bowel problems, angina. - Think about where the pain is is it specific to one area or general aches and pains - Does the pain respond to pain relief - Use of a pain scale to assess